Why Outsource Document Scanning

 Consider the points below when you are deciding between in-house or outsourced scanning for your business documents.

 In-house or DIY scanning is suitable for businesses with a small stream of documents to scan on an ongoing basis.
-In order to be successful, employees have to be equipped with desktop scanners.
+To be successful, employees have to be equipped with desktop scanners.
 For bigger scanning projects, it might make sense for bigger organizations with large volumes of documents to scan in-house, but this usually requires investment in setting up their own scanning bureau.

 WHAT COULD GO WRONG

-- Some images may be hard to read or totally unreadable due to the wrong settings.
+- Some images may be hard to read or fully unreadable due to the wrong settings.

 - Edges of documents may not be scanned due to improper paper grooming or lack of it.